gushogg-blake/listofallanimals/readme.md

 - Commit messages can be whatever you want, including advertising for your product/service
 - At most 20 new animals can be submitted in each PR

 For the purposes of this list, an animal is something you can see and point at, and that has a common name.
-Invisibile or otherwise obscure animals may be rejected.
+Invisible or otherwise obscure animals may be rejected.

 ### Naming guidelines